 The Split Shot Rig is a very popular rig that works well with live bait and soft plastics in shallow and deeper water.
-Smallmouth bass anglers have so many options when they dig into their tackle box because the split shot rig works so well with so many different baits.
-Anglers can target smallmouth bass with live baits such as nightcrawlers, shiners, fathead minnows, chubs and leeches.
-Soft plastics such as plastic worms, plastic lizards, plastic grubs, plastic tubes & crayfish are all very productive on this rig as well.
+Largemouth bass anglers have so many options when they dig into their tackle box because the split shot rig works so well with so many different baits.

-Best Live Baits on a Split Shot Rig for Smallmouth Bass
+Best Baits on a Split Shot Rig for Largemouth Bass